pburke-hub/Projects-Of-PB/docs/index.md

 layout: home
 ---

+My plan for this page (i.e. pburke-hub.github.io/Projects-Of-PB/ ) is to simply have this whole Github Pages website simply direct the user to my other projects' own Github Pages websites.

+Hope it works!

 This is a *bare-minimum* template to create a Jekyll site that uses the [Just the Docs] theme.
 You can easily set the created site to be published on [GitHub Pages] – the [README] file explains how to do that, along with other details.

 If [Jekyll] is installed on your computer, you can also build and preview the created site *locally*.
 This lets you test changes before committing them, and avoids waiting for GitHub Pages.[^1] And you will be able to deploy your local build to a different platform than GitHub Pages.